Hospitals in crisis in least vaccinated state: Mississippi

 In the medical center’s children’s hospital, emergency room nurse Anne Sinclair said she is tired of the constant misinformation she hears, namely that children can’t get very ill from COVID.

-“I’ve seen children die in my unit of COVID, complications of COVID, and that’s just not something you can ever forget,” Sinclair said.
+“I’ve seen children die in my unit of COVID, complications of COVID, and that’s just not something you can ever forget,” she said.

 “It’s very sobering,” continued Sinclair, who is the parent of a 2-year-old and a 5-year-old and worries for their safety.
 “I just wish people could look past the politics and think about their families and their children.”